-We aim to develop and encourage fluent speakers, who can confidently articulate their ideas in a wide range of situations through the following whole school strategies:
+We aim to encourage confident fluent speakers, who can articulate their ideas in a wide range of situations through the following whole school strategies:

 - Direct vocabulary instruction

-Students should also be exposed to a range of planned oracy experiences across the curriculum which include:
+Students will be experience a range of oracy explicit activities across the curriculum including: